-We are frequently asked how the bail process works for a person who is charged with a DUI offense.
+We are frequently asked how the bail process works for a person who is charged with an Arizona DUI offense.
 The first thing is, the individual must stay in jail until they appear before a judge.
 At that time the judge will inform the arrested individual of the charges that have been filed against them.
 But that is not the only thing that occurs during what is referred to as the arraignment.
 It is also when the magistrate or judge set a bail or bond amount.
 Ultimately, the amount of bail will depend on the state's criminal laws in which the individual is arrested.

 Bail Bonds For DUI

 For these cases, there are three major types of bonds.
 The first one is called personal recognizance (PR) bonds.
 When it comes to PR bonds, basically the court releases the person based on their word that she or he will appear at their subsequent court dates.
 While on bond, they also must not commit any additional offenses.
 PR bonds definitely don't tend to be the cheapest kind of bonds.
 As you may have guessed, however, personal recognizance bonds are fairly rare whenever the case involves drunk driving.